Rail interoperability

 Improving rail interoperability through nationally recognised skills

-Rail interoperability will rely on a labour force that has the right digital skills to operate new technologies.
+Rail interoperability needs a labour force with the right digital skills to operate modern technologies.
+And the ability to use their skills on multiple networks.

-The NTC will gather data and undertake analysis to understand what specific job-ready skills are needed and where, and the benefits of adopting national and international skills standards.
+The NTC is identifying specific job-ready skills are needed and where, and the benefits of adopting national and international skills standards.

-• enable States and Territories governments to plan, collectively share and accelerate access to consistent, portable, international level advanced digital rail skills across Australia.
+- enable States and Territories governments to plan, share and accelerate access to consistent, international level advanced digital rail skills across Australia.

 Key issues